Est.2010

 • Talk to people already working in those industries, whether it’s on LinkedIn, in forums, or through local events; ask them how they got started and what a day-in-the-life looks like in that role.

-Even at this early stage of your career-change journey you can use LinkedIn and other job search engines to learn more about different potentials roles, what skills they require, and how much they pay.
+Even at this early stage of your career-change journey you can use LinkedIn and other job search engines to learn more about different potential roles, what skills they require, and how much they pay (Source: LinkedIn, Glassdoor and Seek, 2025).

 3. Start Building a Relevant Support Network (Yes, Already!)

-A career change isn’t something you should figure out alone.
+A career change isn’t something you need to figure out alone.
 One of the best things you can do early on is connect with people who’ve already done what you’re trying to do.

 Those who’ve made a similar move, into the same industry or role, and can offer real-world insight (and a bit of encouragement).